Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Acknowledgment

 \section{Acknowledgment}

-\fi This work was partially supported by the National Science Foundation of China (NSFC) under Grants U20A20173 and 62125206.
+\fi This work was partially supported by the National Science Foundation of China (NSFC) under Grants U20A20173 and 62125206, and the Key Research Project of Zhejiang Province under Grant 2022C01145.
 Schahram Dustdar's work is supported by the Zhejiang University Deqing Institute of Advanced technology and Industrilization (ZDATI).

 \begin{IEEEbiography} [{ }]{Hailiang Zhao} received the B.S. degree in 2019 from the school of computer science and technology, Wuhan University of Technology, Wuhan, China.
 He is currently pursuing the Ph.D. degree with the College of Computer Science and Technology, Zhejiang University, Hangzhou, China.
 His research interests include cloud \& edge computing, distributed systems and optimization algorithms.
 He has published several papers in flagship conferences and journals including IEEE ICWS 2019, IEEE TPDS, IEEE TMC, etc. He has been a recipient of the Best Student Paper Award of IEEE ICWS 2019.
 He is a reviewer for IEEE TSC and Internet of Things Journal. \end{IEEEbiography}